jusxtdev/Clavier/README.md

 # E-Commerce Backend

-An in-progress e-commerce backend built with **Node.js**, **Express**, **TypeScript**, **PostgreSQL**, **Prisma**, **JWT cookies**, bcrypt, **Zod validation**, Nodemailer, and Vitest.
+An e-commerce backend built with Node.js, Express, TypeScript, PostgreSQL, Prisma, JWT authentication, bcrypt, Zod validation, Nodemailer, Vitest, and Supertest.

-The project is being developed backend-first as a learning and portfolio project.
-- Current work covers authentication, users, products, categories, role-based access control, validation, pagination, filtering, sorting, search, tests, and password reset emails.
+This project is being developed backend-first as a learning and portfolio project.
+The current backend covers authentication, users, products, categories, carts, role-based access control, validation, pagination, filtering, sorting, search, password reset emails, and automated tests.

-## IMPORTANT -- Note on AI Usage
+## AI Usage Note

-- As this project is part of my learning process, I use ai in a selective way
+This project is part of my learning process, so AI is used selectively.

-- I use AI for following things
+I use AI for:

-  - Writing Tests
+- Writing tests
-  - Writing Styles (Tailwind CSS etc)
+- Writing styles, such as Tailwind CSS

-- I do **not** use AI for
+I do not use AI for:

-  - Writing core backend Logic
-  - Writing Components / State logic in frontend etc
+- Core backend logic
+- Frontend component or state logic

 ## Tech Stack

+- Node.js
-- Node.js + Express 5
+- Express 5
 - TypeScript
 - PostgreSQL
 - Prisma 7
 - Zod
-- JWT stored in HTTP cookies
+- JWT authentication with HTTP cookies or bearer tokens
 - bcrypt password hashing
 - Nodemailer for password reset emails
-- Vitest + Supertest for tests
+- Vitest and Supertest for tests
 - pnpm

 ## Project Structure